Muyu language: Participant indexing

+Aspect and Modality

 Aspect and mood markers appear in multiple slots in the verb, and are all mutually exclusive; they cannot cooccur.
 The durative -d, and the irrealis -an occur between following object suffixes, if present, and before subject or switch-reference suffixes.
 The durative marks an event as ongoing at the time of speech or relative to some other event.
 The irrealis is used in a variety of situations, all united in referring to things that are not "real" at the present.
 This includes possible, future, and habitual events, and it's also used in expressing desired and prohibited events, either in combination with an auxiliary kemi, or with a prohibitive anggayom, respectively.
 A verb with the non-finite serial marker -e is marked for the irrealis in the Desiderative construction, accompanied by an auxiliary verb.
 This is the only situation in which a non-finite verb can take Aspect or Mood morphology.
 The Perfective -ten is the final suffix which can attach to a verb, though it may only attach to verbs with an e stem vowel, and cannot attach to verbs marked for switch-reference.
 It marks an event as complete, though a verb without an aspect marker may also be interpreted this way.
 Aspect and mood may also be expressed through periphrastic constructions where a non-finite verb is followed by a finite auxiliary.

+Medial and non-finite morphology

 Medial verbs are marked for switch-reference before the subject index by either -n Same-subject or -gVl (with a harmonising vowel) Same-subject sequential.
 The lack of either on a medial verb indicates the next verb has a different subject, in combination with a clause final different-subject clitic.

 Non-finite forms include the serial markers -e and -o, which mark all verbs but the last in multi-verb constructions, though -e is by far more frequent; the infinitive, formed with -i, which functions as a verbal noun; the subjunctive, formed by -ok, which is used in both purpose clauses, and negated main clauses which aren't irrealis; and the N-participle -en/an, which is either used along with auxiliary wini "go" to form the inchoative, or followed by the adverbial clitic =mo to derive an adverb.